Infringement of copyright

 If a record of a musical work has been made in or imported into Australia for retail sale, with the agreement of the copyright holder, other people may make records of the same musical work for sale, subject to the payment of a royalty to the copyright owner.
 There are similar provisions in relation to the public performance of published sound recordings.

-Contact APRA AMCOS or PPCA for information about statutory licences (see ‘Contacts’, below).
+Contact APRA AMCOS or PPCA for information about statutory licences.

-There are other circumstances in which the Copyright Act authorises the reproduction of particular types of copyright material (e.g. statutes and court judgments (s 182A) or the use of copyright material for legal proceedings or for giving legal advice (ss 43, 104)).
+There are other circumstances in which the Copyright Act authorises the reproduction of particular types of copyright material (e.g. statutes and court judgments (s 182A Copyright Act) or the use of copyright material for legal proceedings or for giving legal advice (ss 43, 104)).

 Consequences of infringing copyright

-Legal proceedings against a person who has infringed copyright may be brought in a Victorian court (i.e. the Magistrates’ Court, County Court or Supreme Court, depending on the amount of A court order for money to be paid to someone to compensate them for a loss suffered as a result of a civil wrong or breach of contract.
-For example, a person who caused a serious permanent injury to another person can be ordered by the court to pay damages that compensate the injured person for their loss of income from being unable to work.
-See also aggravated damages; compensatory damages; general damages; liquidated damages; nominal damages; special damages. sought) if there is a connection with Victoria (e.g. the infringement occurred in Victoria or the A person who has been charged with a criminal offence or against whom a civil action has been brought. lives there).
-However, legal proceedings for copyright infringements are more usually brought in the Federal Court and the Federal Circuit Court.
-Appeals from all these courts are heard by a Full Federal Court of three judges, not by a state Court of The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision..
+Legal proceedings against a person who has infringed copyright may be brought in a Victorian court (i.e. the Magistrates’ Court, County Court or Supreme Court, depending on the amount of damages sought) if there is a connection with Victoria (e.g. the infringement occurred in Victoria or the defendant lives there).
+However, legal proceedings for copyright infringements are more usually brought in the Federal Court and the Federal Circuit and Family Court.
+Appeals from all these courts are heard by a Full Federal Court of three judges, not by a state Court of Appeal.

-Legal proceedings may be brought by the copyright owner, or by an exclusive licensee (ss 115, 119).
+Legal proceedings may be brought by the copyright owner, or by an exclusive licensee (ss 115, 119 Copyright Act).
 See ‘Licensing copyright’, above.

 The procedures used by courts to decide copyright cases are the same as those used in other civil cases.
-However, the Copyright Act provides that the A person who begins a civil action against another person. does not have to prove certain things (e.g. that they are the copyright owner, or that the person named on the work as the author was the true author), unless the defendant denies this (ss 126–131).
+However, the Copyright Act provides that the plaintiff does not have to prove certain things (e.g. that they are the copyright owner, or that the person named on the work as the author was the true author), unless the defendant denies this (ss 126–131 Copyright Act).